Prathikshe/En-De_coder_Terminal/README.md

 Info about **Tkinter**:
 * Tkinter is a Python binding to the Tk GUI toolkit.
 It is the standard Python interface to the Tk GUI toolkit, and is Python's de facto standard GUI.
 Tkinter is included with standard Linux, Microsoft Windows and Mac OS X installs of Python.
 The name Tkinter comes from Tk interface.

-The .py file has been converted to .exe by using software **Inno Complier**:
+The .py file has been converted to .exe by using Command **"pyinstaller -w -i icon.ico File.py"** And software to convert .exe to Installer file **Inno Complier**:
 * link for the Inno complier-> https://jrsoftware.org/isdl.php

-Some of the **Snap Shots** of the application are shared below
+Some of the **Snap Shots** of the application are shared below as Users menu.

 Pic 1: